 More Ways to Celebrate Christmas in Paris

-5. The Carousel & Other Free Activities for Children at Tuileries Christmas Market
+5. The Carousel & Other Free Activities for Children at Hotel de Ville Christmas Market

 An old-fashioned carousel always appears at the Hotel de Ville Christmas Market, and like others dotted around city neighborhoods, they're free during the Christmas school holiday period.